Construction Law in Poland

-- the plot or land development project and the architectural and construction project in the form: paper – in 3 copies or electronic – along with opinions, agreements, permits and other documents, which are required to be attached under the provisions of separate acts, or copies of these opinions, agreements, permits and other documents;
+- the plot or land development project and the architectural and construction design in the form: paper – in 3 copies or electronic – along with opinions, agreements, permits and other documents, which are required to be attached under the provisions of separate acts, or copies of these opinions, agreements, permits and other documents;

 - a statement on the right to use the real estate for construction purposes;

 - decision on the conditions of development and land use, if it is required under the provisions on planning and spatial development.

 The authority should issue a decision on the construction permit within 65 days from the date of submission of the application, and it is not a discretionary decision.

 The architectural-construction administration authority examines the submitted application in terms of completeness, compliance of the construction project with the Zoning Plan regulations or the decision on the development and building conditions, compliance of the project for the development of the plot or land with the regulations (including technical-construction regulations), and execution of the project by an authorized person.
 If deficiencies are found, the authority sets a deadline for their removal.
 If the application is not burdened with irregularities or they are removed – the authority issues a construction permit to the investor.